Neuropsychology | Neurovariability | Precision Medicine

 My welcome interview is available here.

-I am currently a visiting lecturer at the Neuroimaging Department at King's College London and continue contributing to the research and teaching of the Institue of Psychiatry, Psychology and Neuroscience (IoPPN).
+I am currently a visiting senior lecturer (associate professor) at the Neuroimaging Department at King's College London and continue contributing to the research and teaching of the Institute of Psychiatry, Psychology and Neuroscience (IoPPN).

 Honorary Lecturer, King's College London, UK